Aliases for DSC1 Gene

 GeneCards Summary for DSC1 Gene

 DSC1 (Desmocollin 1) is a Protein Coding gene.
 Diseases associated with DSC1 include Subcorneal Pustular Dermatosis and Pemphigus.
 Among its related pathways are Keratinization and Innate Immune System.
-GO annotations related to this gene include calcium ion binding.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding.
 An important paralog of this gene is DSC2.

 UniProtKB/Swiss-Prot for DSC1 Gene